whitelizard/json-rule-processor/README.md

 Load and run async "JSON-Lisp" configurations - with triggers, conditions, actions & more.

+> Check out https://npmjs.org/package/ploson for a much better "json-lisp" language.
+Building a rule processor using that might be a better idea.
+(I have built such layers, so you can contact me if you're interested).

 This package is meant to give a ton of possibilities to what a JSON/JS configuration can do.
 It will turn a serializable JS object notation into a functional asynchronous programming language, optionally packaged as a "rule configuration".

 ## miniMAL syntax